Childhood's End: Plot summary

-The Overlords are eager to escape from their own evolutionary dead end by studying the Overmind, so Rodricks's information is potentially of great value to them.
-By radio, Rodricks describes a vast burning column ascending from the planet.
-As the column disappears, Rodricks experiences a profound sense of emptiness when the children have gone.
-Then material objects and the Earth itself begin to dissolve into transparency.
-Rodricks reports no fear, but a powerful sense of fulfillment.
-The Earth evaporates in a flash of light.
-Karellen looks back at the receding Solar System and gives a final salute to the human species.
+As his ship speeds away, Karellen somberly turns his back on a display of the sun.

 Publication history

 Development

 The novel first took shape in July 1946, when Clarke wrote "Guardian Angel", a short story that would eventually become Part I of Childhood's End.
 Clarke's portrayal of the Overlords as devils was influenced by John W. Campbell's depiction of the devilish Teff-Hellani species in The Mightiest Machine, first serialized in Astounding Stories in 1934.
-After finishing "Guardian Angel", Clarke enrolled at King's College London and served as the chairman of the British Interplanetary Society from 1946 to 1947, and later from 1951 to 1953.
+After finishing "Guardian Angel", Clarke enrolled at King's College London and served as the chairman of the British Interplanetary Society from 1946 to 1947 and from 1951 to 1953.
 He earned a first-class degree in mathematics and physics from King's in 1948, after which he worked as an assistant editor for Science Abstracts.
 "Guardian Angel" was submitted for publication but was rejected by several editors, including Campbell.
 At the request of Clarke's agent and unbeknown to Clarke, the story was edited by James Blish, who rewrote the ending.
 Blish's version of the story was accepted for publication in April 1950 by Famous Fantastic Mysteries magazine.
 Clarke's original version of "Guardian Angel" was later published in the Winter 1950 issue of New Worlds magazine.